maniaplanet/documentation/04.dedicated-server/05.references/08.apt-repository/docs.md

 If you plan to use only Trackmania or Shootmania server, you can use:

 * For Trackmania: `sudo apt-get install --no-install-recommends maniaplanet-server-trackmania`
-* For Trackmania: `sudo apt-get install --no-install-recommends maniaplanet-server-shootmania`
+* For Shootmania: `sudo apt-get install --no-install-recommends maniaplanet-server-shootmania`